dgruninger97/Part1PeerReview/Notebook.md

 ### To what extent did the peer’s design function?

 It functioned, but required a decent amount of change on my end to get it to work.
-There were a couple issues that would have caused compile errors; the interface had fields in it and there needed to be a function passed into the integrationMethod().
+There were a couple issues that would have caused compile errors; the interface had fields in it and there needed to be parameters passed into the integrationMethod().
 Additionally, there was no main method, so I was confused on where the program would actually start.
 Lastely, there were no actual implementations of the IntegrationMethod interface.
 These were all minor issues that
-I was able to fix, but it did require a fair amount of code to be redesigned or changed.
+I was able to fix, but it did require a fair amount of code to be changed from the initial class diagram.

 ### To what extent did the design favor composition over inheritance?

-This design did a decent job favoring composition over inheritance.
-It uses an IntegrationMethod interface which is implemented by a NumericalIntegration class.
-I assume that the author intends for there to be multiple instances of classes which implement IntegrationMethod and make use of encapsulating the family of NumericalIntegration algorithms; however it is not shown in the class diagram.
+The initial design didn't favor composition over inheritance for a simple reason; there were no actual implementations of the IntegrationMethod class.
+If there were implementations of IntegrationMethod, then it would have favored composition over inheritance.

 ### To what extent did the design program to interfaces?

-As mentioned above, the IntegrationMethod interface was implemented by the NumericalIntegraiton class, which I assume will actually execute the integration desired by the client.
+The design did a good job programming to interfaces.
+It used the IntegrationMethod interface to hold the integrate() method, and the NumericalIntegration class had a reference to that interface.
+One small issue was that the design gave the interface some fields, which is wrong, so I removed them.

+### To what extent was the design loosely coupled?
+Were there any trainwrecks?

+This question is somewhat difficult to answer, because there are really only two classes in the class diagram that mattered to actually calculate integration.
+So in terms of those two classes, yes the are loosely coupled and there were no trainwrecks.
+There was only one association between NumericalIntegration and IntegrationMethod.
+But again, keep in mind that only two of the seven classes shown in the class diagram actually had to do with calculating integrals.

+### To what extent was the design cohesive?
+Did it violate Single Responsibility Principle anywhere?

+The design was very cohesive.
+Both the NumericIntegration class and the IntegrationMethod class have **only one reason to change.** They both carry out one responsibility and